 Plus, unlike retinol that can make the skin more sensitive to sun, bakuchiol actually helps to make skin less sensitive to the sun meaning you can apply it both morning and evening to reap its rewards.
 (NB: Don’t get us wrong: we’re still waxing lyrical about wearing SPF daily.)

 So, now you’re all clued up on the benefits of bakuchiol— it’s time to try it out.

-BEAUTY BAY’s SkinHit Clarifying Serum, £6.50 is specifically formulated with bakuchiol to treat breakout prone skin and tackle any pigmentation issues that might have arisen from past blemishes.
+By BEAUTY BAY SkinHit Clarifying Serum, £6.50 is formulated with bakuchiol to treat breakout prone skin and tackle any pigmentation issues that might have arisen from past blemishes.
 Plus the addition of oatmeal helps to reduce blackheads and amp up your skin’s hydration levels— leaving your skin not only clear, but glowy and radiant too.

 Just 1-2 drops are needed, and you can either pat it into skin after cleansing, or mix it in with your moisturiser – depending on just how much hydration your skin needs.

 After just a few weeks of daily use, you can expect clearer more radiant-looking skin that’s plumped from within, healthier and happier all around.
 Dreamy.